rlabbe/filterpy/docs/kalman/Saver.rst

 the state of the Kalman filter for each epoch.
 Each instance variable is stored in a list when you call save().

+This class is deprecated as of version 1.3.2 and will be deleted soon.
+Instead, see the class filterpy.common.Saver, which works for any class, not just a KalmanFilter object.

 **Example**

 .. code::